-Performs general clerical duties, which include order entry, system downtime recovery, preparation of exam-related materials and records, and making reminder calls to patients.
-Observes any discrepancies within patients' records and either correct them or bring them to the attention of proper personnel.
+Performs general clerical duties, which include order entry, system downtime recovery, preparation of exam-related materials and records, and makes reminder calls to patients.
+Observes any discrepancies within patients' records and either corrects them or brings them to the attention of proper personnel.
 Identifies and communicates all unfinished work, assuring continuity.

 7) Mail Processing/Faxes/Rosters/Images:

-Demonstrates the ability to operate all office equipment including fax machines and copiers.
+Demonstrates the ability to operate all office equipment to include fax machines and copiers.
 Opens, sorts, and distributes all incoming mail and faxes daily according to practice guidelines.
-Prints orders, CDs, and reports while following the appropriate release and or approval in compliance with practice policy and regulations (e.g., HIPAA).
-Reviews all orders for validity and maintains daily rosters per department criteria.
+Prints orders, CDs, and reports while following the appropriate release and or approval in compliance with practice policy and regulations (e.g., HIPAA) Reviews all orders for validity maintains daily rosters per department criteria.

-Takes responsibility for learning and following procedures and policies.
+Takes responsibility for teaching and helping to develop and improve procedures and policies.
 Seeks and communicates process improvement opportunities and workflow optimization.

 Responsibilities may be more specialized than as detailed above in larger practices or may include additional duties in some departments.

 Required Work Experience:

 1) Experience or education equivalent to that generally received by obtaining HS graduation.